asanteanana/asanteanana/README.md

-aiming to design robust privacy systems for the greater good of society.
+I'm Nana, and I aim to design robust privacy systems for the greater good of society.

 AI for UX, as well as Explainable and Responsible AI.